corsec00/CSA-CCSK/Questions.md

 How should an SDLC be modified to address application security in a Cloud Computing environment?
 <BR>A: Updated threat and trust models

+Which process is used to break up data and storage the information on multiple copies on different physical storage for high durability
+<br>A: Data Dispersion

+What are the most commonly seen networks isolated to distinct hardware because of no overlapping traffic or function?
+<br>A: Management, Service, Storage

+what is a benefit of application security in cloud environment?
+<br>A: Isolated environments

+The cloud consumer has more tactical responsability for implementing and managing security controls in which cloud service model?
+<br>A: Infrastructure as a service

+Which action is part of preparation phase of the incident response lifecycle?
+<br>A: Evaluating infrastructure by proactive scanning and network monitoring, vulnerability assessments, and performing risk assessments.

+What must the monitoring scope cover in addition to the deployment assets?
+<br>A: management plane

+Which term describes any situation where the cloud consumer does not manage any of the underlying hardware or virtual machines?
+<br>A: Serverless computing

+Which of the following is NOT a phase in the Data Security Lifecycle?
+<br>A: Update

+How should an SDLC be modified to address application security in a cloud computing environment?
+<br>A: Update threat models

 ### CCM